Rwb3n/werkout/workflow_state.md

 *   `[TIMESTAMP]` Re-evaluating API route signature based on Page component examples.
 *   `[TIMESTAMP]` Identified root issue: Vercel was using `.js` file extension with TypeScript syntax.
 *   `[TIMESTAMP]` Fixed by removing type annotations in `.js` file version and creating properly typed `.ts` version of the file.
+*   `[TIMESTAMP]` Despite fixing file extension issue, same type error persists for the route handler signature.
+*   `[TIMESTAMP]` Simplified route.ts even further to minimal form to test if standard signature works.
+*   `[TIMESTAMP]` Created pure JavaScript version (route.js) with no TypeScript type annotations whatsoever as final attempt.
+*   `[TIMESTAMP]` User shared local build error that revealed an additional issue with the page component props interface.
+*   `[TIMESTAMP]` Fixed page component type issue by updating to match Next.js 15 PageProps structure with both params and searchParams.
+*   `[TIMESTAMP]` Created new TypeScript version of the route handler with Next.js 15 compatible parameter typing.
+*   `[TIMESTAMP]` Local build reveals a more specific type error: Next.js 15 expects 'params' to be a Promise type!
+*   `[TIMESTAMP]` Worked around API route typing issue by using 'any' for the context parameter to avoid the complex type mismatch.
+*   `[TIMESTAMP]` Found explicit Next.js 15 documentation confirming the breaking change: params is now a Promise!
+*   `[TIMESTAMP]` Updated route handler to properly type and await params as a Promise.
+*   `[TIMESTAMP]` Updated page component to use React.use() to unwrap Promise-based params in client components.
+*   `[TIMESTAMP]` User shared additional build error showing searchParams also needs to be a Promise type.
+*   `[TIMESTAMP]` Updated page component's PageProps type to make searchParams a Promise as well.
+*   `[TIMESTAMP]` User shared new build error in ProviderWizardForm.tsx regarding missing field definitions.
+*   `[TIMESTAMP]` Fixed missing 'specialties' field in providerStep1Schema in profileWizard.ts.
+*   `[TIMESTAMP]` Fixed missing 'services' field in providerStep2Schema in profileWizard.ts.
+*   `[TIMESTAMP]` Fixed type mismatch in ProviderWizardForm.tsx for handleFinish function to match MultiStepForm's expected onFinish signature.
+*   `[TIMESTAMP]` Fixed import statement in ProviderWizardForm.tsx and corrected the adapter function type.
+*   `[TIMESTAMP]` Fixed linting error in ProviderWizardForm.tsx by renaming unused parameter to indicate it's intentionally unused.
+*   `[TIMESTAMP]` Added ESLint disable comment for unused parameter in ProviderWizardForm.tsx to bypass linting error.
+*   `[TIMESTAMP]` Fixed type mismatch in SeekerWizardForm.tsx by adding a type assertion for the zodResolver.
+*   `[TIMESTAMP]` Fixed TypeScript error in Modal.tsx regarding function prop truthiness check.
+*   `[TIMESTAMP]` Fixed type error in strava.ts by correcting field name references from 'platform' to 'provider' and 'tokenExpiry' to 'expiresAt'.
+*   `[TIMESTAMP]` Build process completed successfully with all routes properly compiled!
+17 static pages generated.
+*   `[TIMESTAMP]` Changed Phase to VALIDATE, Status to READY to resume Phase 5 integration testing.

 *Example:*
 *   `[2025-03-26 17:55:00] Initialized new session.`